-She works in partnership with youth, artists, grassroots organizers, and cultural institutions including Museum of Contemporary Art Chicago, Hyde Park Art Center, Smart Museum of Art, National Museum of Mexican Art, DuSable Museum of African American History, South Side Community Art Center, Cambodian American Heritage Museum and Killing Fields, Illinois Caucus for Adolescent Health, Chicago Freedom School, Jane Addams Hull-House Museum, and Cambodian Institute for Peace.
-In addition to working with preexisting institutions, Irina has co-founded several collectives and initiatives including Feast of Words, Open Feast, Hyde Park Dacha, Cities of Peace: Chicago and Phnom Penh, and Chicago Home Theater Festival.
+Irina’s public programming, education, and community engagement work has been featured in & co-created with: Museum of Contemporary Art Chicago, Hyde Park Art Center, Smart Museum of Art, National Museum of Mexican Art, DuSable Museum of African American History, South Side Community Art Center, Cambodian American Heritage Museum and Killing Fields, Illinois Caucus for Adolescent Health, Chicago Freedom School, Jane Addams Hull-House Museum, Cambodian Institute for Peace, AMFM, Englewood Line, The Floating Museum, and Grow Greater Englewood.

-She is currently the Senior Program Specialist at the Chicago Park District, Culture, Arts & Nature Department, where she co-creates city-wide youth programming around issues of civic engagement and cultural stewardship.
-Her work has been generously supported through grants and awards by American Alliance of Museums, Institute of Museum and Library Services, US Department of State Bureau of Educational and Cultural Affairs, Chicago Art Department, DHR Studios in The Hague, Propeller Fund, Puffin Foundation, Open Meadows Foundation, Terra Foundation for American Art, Illinois Humanities, Chicago Foundation for Women, Crossroads Fund, Illinois Arts Alliance, and Northern Trust.
+Irina has raised over $500,000 to fund cultural, racial, and social justice work through grants and awards from: American Alliance of Museums, Institute of Museum and Library Services, US Department of State Bureau of Educational and Cultural Affairs, Chicago Art Department, DHR Studios in The Hague, Propeller Fund, Puffin Foundation, Open Meadows Foundation, Chicago Park District, Terra Foundation for American Art, Illinois Humanities, Chicago Foundation for Women, Crossroads Fund, Illinois Arts Alliance, and Northern Trust.